JoyberryStudios/joyberrystudios.github.io/_posts/2021-08-20-storeSewingPatterns.md

 * Hang the patterns on the hangers with pants clips.
 * Roll the patterns and secure with a rubber bands
 * Store the patterns in binders with clear plastic dividers.
-* File the patterns into manilla envelopes and label the outside.
+* File the patterns into manila folder and label the outside.

 ## Questions to Ask Yourself